Yonge Street: Yonge Street as the "longest street in the world"

-From that point, no other part of the highway any further north ever carried the Yonge Street name at all; at its terminus in Rainy River, Highway 11's street name is Atwood Avenue rather than Yonge Street.
+From that point, no other part of the highway any further north ever carried the Yonge Street name, and it makes several turns in Barrie itself as it follows various streets.
+At its terminus in Rainy River, Highway 11's street name is Atwood Avenue rather than Yonge Street.
 When the final leg of Highway 11 between Atikokan and Rainy River was completed in 1965, the Rainy River Chamber of Commerce responded with a publicity stunt requesting that Toronto change the name of Yonge Street to Atwood Avenue so that the highway could have the same street name at both ends, but this did not occur.

 The claim was first added by the Guinness Book of Records in 1977 at the request of Toronto writer Jay Myers, supplanting Figueroa Street in Los Angeles.
 Myers had sought the designation after writing and publishing a book about the history of the street.
 Earlier claims that Yonge was the longest street in the world also existed, with The Globe asserting it about the original Toronto to Lake Simcoe alignment in 1895, at a time when the rest of Highway 11 did not even exist yet, and later claiming in 1953 that Yonge was the longest street in the world because it purportedly extended to Cochrane, which was then and still is the point at which Highway 11 switches from a north–south alignment to an east–west alignment toward Nipigon.
 It continued to be listed by Guinness until 1999, when it was dropped in favour of recognizing the Pan-American Highway as the world's longest motorable road.

 Provincial downloading separated Yonge Street from Highway 11 in the late 1990s.
 As a result, Highway 11 does not start until Crown Hill just outside Barrie, several kilometres north of where the name Yonge Street ends.

 Although current tourist campaigns do not make much of Yonge Street's length, its status as an urban myth was bolstered by an art installation at the foot of Yonge Street and a map of its purported length laid out into the sidewalk in bronze at the southwest corner of Yonge and Dundas Streets.
 However, possibly due to wider recognition of the street's actual length, the map inlay has now been removed.

+Interestingly, the true longest named street in the world may be another street originating in Toronto; Dundas Street.
+It runs west from the city (crossing Yonge) to London, Ontario; with that name throughout most of its length, including at both ends.
+It was conceived and constructed as a single street, although it has several bypasses and discontinuous sections today.